Simple San Marzano Tomato Sauce (4 Ingredients)

 Are canned tomatoes healthy?

-Yes.
-Canned tomatoes are low in calories and packed with vitamin C, fiber and antioxidant lycopene which helps lower the risk of heart disease, prostate cancer and macular degeneration.
+Yes, according to Healthline, canned tomatoes are low in calories and packed with vitamin C, fiber and antioxidant lycopene which helps lower the risk of heart disease, prostate cancer and macular degeneration.
 Registered dietician Toby Amidor says both canned and fresh produce are equally nutritious.

-Ways to use San Marzano tomato sauce
+Creative Uses for San Marzano tomato sauce

-San marzano sauce is incredibly versatile.
+San Marzano sauce is incredibly versatile.
 Use it on pizzas, pasta, subs, chicken parmesan, with meatballs, etc. Here are a few of our recipes that use tomato sauce.

 We have several other recipes that use a can of san Marzano tomatoes.

-If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟with a comment in the recipe card below.
-Thanks so much!
+Please leave a 5 star rating 🌟🌟🌟🌟🌟with a comment in the recipe card below if you like the recipe, Thanks so much!

 ladel full of san marzano tomato sauce over a pot